deepsolar/Ha2Mag/README.md

   - For pip users, please type the command `pip install -r requirements.txt`.

 ## Dataset
 The data we used in the paper is in `./dataset`.
-Our 2048 x 1024 images in our dataset are pairs of H\alpha images and SDO/HMI magnetograms.
+The 2048 x 1024 images in our dataset are pairs of H$$\alpha$$ images and SDO/HMI magnetograms.
+The dataset mode is aligned.

 ## Train
 You can train a model as the following instruction: